pratyush3124/Hexapawn-tkinter/README.md

 # Hexapawn-tkinter
-A pythn tkinter based gui for the game Hexapawn
+A python tkinter based gui for the game Hexapawn